 Once triggered, it can feel like a daunting or hopeless situation to overcome.
 Fortunately, there is a breakthrough treatment protocol that can eliminate those unwarranted, inappropriate reactions to the trauma, thus allowing you to feel the warranted, appropriate emotions your brain never originally processed at the time of the trauma.

-The Reconsolidation of Traumatic Memories (RTM) Protocol is a totally safe, non-intrusive, non-traumatizing process that allows for you to break that “loop,” and finally allow your brain to effectively process and store the memory of the event like any other information you receive on a daily basis.
-That’s not to say that you won’t feel appropriate, warranted emotions such as sadness, anger, guilt, shame, etc. surrounding the event, but that’s why RTM is a protocol—it does not replace therapy.
-It clears the fear, terror, and helplessness surrounding the event and that are occurring present-day, so that you can effectively work on the appropriate, warranted emotions that your brain never had the chance to fully process at the time of the event.
-The best part is, the RTM Protocol only takes 3-5 90-minute sessions to complete!
+The Reconsolidation of Traumatic Memories (RTM) & Trauma-Focused Neuro-Linguistic Programming (NLP) Protocols are totally safe, non-intrusive, non-traumatizing processes that allow for you to break that “loop,” and finally allow your brain to effectively process and store the memory of the event like any other information you receive on a daily basis.
+That’s not to say that you won’t feel appropriate, warranted emotions such as sadness, anger, guilt, shame, etc. surrounding the event, but that’s why RTM/NLP are protocols—they do not replace therapy.
+They clear the fear, terror, and helplessness surrounding the event and that are occurring present-day, so that you can effectively work on the appropriate, warranted emotions that your brain never had the chance to fully process at the time of the event.
+The best part is, the RTM/NLP Protocols only take three to five 90-minute sessions to complete!

 Per the Research & Recognition Project (founding organization): "The foundation for Reconsolidation of Traumatic Memories (RTM) was laid at ground zero after 9-11 by Dr. Frank Bourke.
 Dr. Bourke took care of 800 survivors from above the 100th floor; 250 of them had PTS/traumatic memories.
 They overcame the symptoms of post-traumatic stress significantly quicker than those receiving traditional therapy.
 Five rigorously reviewed research studies later, RTM is now proven to overcome the symptoms-- night terrors, flashbacks, intrusive thoughts, and intense negative emotions-- for PTSD sufferers in more than 90% of the people treated."

 Trauma does not discriminate.
-While it can affect anyone, two populations that are near and dear to my heart, both personally and clinically, are Military Veterans and Domestic Violence victims.
+While it can affect anyone, three populations that are near and dear to my heart, both personally and clinically, are Military, Law Enforcement/First Responders, and Domestic Violence/Sexual Abuse survivors.
 These survivors of trauma are the strong, but silent warriors whom you encounter on a daily basis, oftentimes never knowing their struggles until it is too late.
-The resilience of these two populations never ceases to amaze me, as they often need to overcompensate for the stigma and lack of effective services available to them.
+The resilience of these three populations never ceases to amaze me, as they often need to overcompensate for the stigma and lack of effective services available to them.

-Whether you are a Military Veteran, survivor of Domestic Violence, or someone with other unresolved traumas that are haunting your day-to-day life, I implore you to give RTM a chance.
-This protocol is unlike any other, and I have seen it change lives--my own, and others.
+Whether you are one of the aforementioned survivors, or someone with other unresolved traumas that are haunting your day-to-day life, I implore you to give RTM/NLP a chance.
+These protocols are unlike any other, and I have seen them change lives--my own, and others.

 I look forward to our work together!